Total Income Calculation

 Surplus/Gap and Excess Income Calculation

-When total income exceeds your planned savings and expenses, you'll have a surplus resulting in Excess Income.
-Each user has the ability to save all, or a percentage of Excess Income to an after-tax account via the Money Flows > Excess Income setting.
+When total income exceeds your planned savings and expenses, you'll have Excess Income, calculated as Income - Savings - Expenses.
+Users have the option to save a percentage of this Excess Income into after-tax accounts via the Money Flows > Excess Income setting.

 Gap Calculation